-Created by and for Wisconsin’s newspapers, WNA exists to strengthen the newspaper industry, enhance public understanding of the role of newspapers, and protect basic freedoms of press, speech and the free flow of information.
+Created by and for Wisconsin’s newspapers, the Wisconsin Newspaper Association exists to strengthen the newspaper industry, enhance public understanding of the role of newspapers, and protect basic freedoms of press, speech and the free flow of information.

-WNA is the single point-of-contact for working with newspapers in Wisconsin.
-In addition to serving 221 member newspapers (31 dailies and 190 weeklies), WNA serves advertisers through advertising placement programs (Customized Newspaper Advertising) and additional clients through WisconsinNewsTracker.com (news tracking and release services).
+WNA is the single point-of-contact for newspapers in Wisconsin.
+In addition to serving our member newspapers, WNA serves advertisers and communications professionals through its advertising placement program and news tracking service.